SimplyCEO/wofi/README.md

 Ubuntu focal has a package in universe https://packages.ubuntu.com/focal/wofi

-Arch has an AUR package for the current tip https://aur.archlinux.org/packages/wofi-hg/ and for the current stable https://aur.archlinux.org/packages/wofi/
+Arch has an AUR package for the current tip https://aur.archlinux.org/packages/wofi-hg/ and an official package for the current stable https://www.archlinux.org/packages/community/x86_64/wofi/

 NixOS has a packge in unstable https://nixos.org/nixos/packages.html?attr=wofi&channel=nixos-unstable&query=wofi